-The firm of PricewaterhouseCoopers LLP ("PwC"), an independent registered public accounting firm, has audited our financial statements for the year ended December 31, 2020.
+Our Board recommends that our stockholders ratify the selection of PwC as our independent registered public accounting firm for fiscal year 2021.
 Below is summary information about PwC's fees for services provided for fiscal year 2020.

 Fiscal Year 2020

 Audit Fees (1) \$ 2,426,000

-Audit-Related Fees
+Audit-Related Fees -

-Tax Fees
+Tax Fees -

-All Other Fees
+All Other Fees -

 Total \$ 2,426,000

 (1) Audit Fees consist of professional services rendered for the audits of our financial statements and reviews of quarterly financial statements.
-The Audit Fees also include fees of \$1,456,000 related to services performed in connection with the Reverse Recapitalization, which was completed in December 2020.
+The Audit Fees also include fees of \$1,456,000 related to services performed in connection with our reverse recapitalization, which was completed in December 2020.